Reds

 The inciting incident occurs at 23 minutes when John Reed invites Louise to leave Portland and come to New York with him, offering her escape from her conventional life and entry into the radical intellectual world she desires..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 47 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Louise actively chooses to leave her marriage and move to Greenwich Village with Jack Reed, fully entering the world of radical politics and free love.
+This indicates the protagonist's commitment to Louise actively chooses to leave her marriage and move to Greenwich Village with Jack Reed, fully entering the world of radical politics and free love.
 They become a committed couple., moving from reaction to action.

 The Collapse moment at 144 minutes (74% through) represents the emotional nadir.
 Here, All is lost: Louise and Jack have brutal final argument where she leaves him.
 Their relationship—the emotional core of the film—appears dead.
 Jack is isolated, his health failing, his political faction defeated, and he has lost Louise.
-Complete collapse on all fronts., shows the protagonist at their lowest point.
+Complete collapse on all fronts., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 154 minutes initiates the final act resolution at 79% of the runtime.
 Louise receives word that Jack is stranded and dying in Russia.
 She realizes that their love matters more than pride or political differences.
 She chooses to risk everything to find him, synthesizing personal commitment with revolutionary action., demonstrating the transformation achieved throughout the journey.